xresco/Android-Agile-Boiler-Plate/README.md

 3- [Findbugs:](http://findbugs.sourceforge.net/) This tool uses static analysis to look for bugs in Java code.
 Unlike PMD & Checkstyle, it uses compiled Java bytecode instead of source code.

 Follow this [link](http://findbugs.sourceforge.net/manual/running.html#d0e465) if you want a quick intro about how to configure and start Findbugs.
+To read more about Findbugs, you can check the following [article](https://androidbycode.wordpress.com/2015/02/13/static-code-analysis-automation-using-findbugs-android-studio/)

 Findbugs can be executed using the following command: